Ahnfelt/alua/README.md

 # Alua
 Alua is a modern, typed, expression oriented programming language that you can "read out loud" like BASIC and Lua.
-The goal is that the language can be easily taught to beginners, and still scale to advanced users beyond the limits of e.g. Java and C#.
+The goal is that the language can be easily taught to beginners, yet scales to advanced users.

 Differences from Lua: